 Instant Art from Vintage Books

-Unfortunately, it wasn’t my best trip down there.
-The pickings were pretty slim.
+Unfortunately, the pickings were pretty slim.
 And to be honest, I was so hot and sweaty that I quickly lost interest in digging through the piles of junk.

 A stop by one young lady’s booth though redeemed the day.
 Her space was stocked to the brim with old books, and she was selling them cheap.